Pair Correlations and Photoassociation Dynamics of Two Atoms in an Optical Tweezer

 \keywords{optical tweezer, photoassociation, single molecule, single atom}

 Chemical processes govern the natural world and are used to create desired molecular structures.
 Such reactions usually occur in macroscopic samples of atoms and molecules that interact in many different ways.
-However, the tantalizing prospect of assembling individual molecules atom-by-atom via optical tweezers is emerging~\cite{Ashkin_Optical_Tweezer, Sompet2013, Harvard_single_atom_PA, Liu_2019, Zhang_2020}.
+However, the tantalizing prospect of assembling individual molecules atom-by-atom via optical tweezers is emerging~\cite{Ashkin_Optical_Tweezer, Harvard_single_atom_PA, Liu_2019, Zhang_2020}.
 Developed to its full capacity, this bottom-up approach could realize the enduring scientific ambition of arranging atoms in molecules the way we want~\cite{Feynman_talk, Krems_2008, Ospelkaus_2010}.
 Furthermore, studying the formation of individual molecules isolates the reaction dynamics of interest from additional undesirable processes, such as spurious inter-molecular collisions, thereby giving unprecedented insight into the underlying physics.

 An ideal process for controlled molecular formation is photoassociation, where light converts two colliding atoms into a molecule.
-All prior studies into photoassociation dynamics were conducted in many-atom ensembles of laser-cooled or Bose-condensed atoms~\cite{Schloeder_2002, McKenzie_2002, Prodan_2003, Dutta_2014, Jones_PA_review}.
-In these systems, the molecule formation dynamics is characterized by a single rate coefficient $K_{2}$~\cite{Thorsheim_1987, Wester_2004}.
+Recent experiments have shown the formation of a single molecule via photoassociation~\cite{Harvard_single_atom_PA, Liu_2019} and magnetoassociation~\cite{Zhang_2020} of exactly two atoms.
+However, there has only been one prior study into the dynamics when photoassociating exactly two atoms~\cite{Sompet2013}, and its use of near-resonant light resulted in strong photon scattering, which made the atomic dynamics between collisions effectively classical.

+Quantum correlations can change the photoassociation rate in many-atom systems~\cite{Kinoshita_2005}.
+Moreover, theoretical studies show that the photoassociation process itself can affect atom-atom correlations, leading to complex dynamics~\cite{Koch_2009, Gasenzer_2004, Holland_2001, Naidon_2006}.
+However, to date all experimental studies of photoassociation dynamics are well-described by a single time-independent rate coefficient, indicating that photoassociation did not affect atom-atom correlations~\cite{Schloeder_2002, McKenzie_2002, Prodan_2003, Dutta_2014, Wester_2004, Jones_PA_review}.